+The Commission's total assets and deferred outflows of resources increased by \$589.9 million in fiscal year 2019.
+This 2019 increase is mostly related to increases in short-term investments of \$335.7 million and long-term investments of \$287.2 million.
+The increase in total investments is primarily due to unspent proceeds related to Oil Franchise Tax Senior and Mainline Senior bond issuances.
+For additional information, see Note 4, Cash and Investments, and Note 7, Debt.

 The Commission's total assets and deferred outflows of resources increased by \$264.7 million in fiscal year 2018.
 This 2018 increase is mostly related to an increase in capital assets of \$288.1 million.
 The increase in capital assets is mostly related to capital asset additions of \$667.9 million, offset by \$379.4 million of depreciation expense.
-For additional information, see: Note 5, Capital Assets.
+For additional information, see Note 5, Capital Assets.

-The Commission's total assets and deferred outflows of resources increased by \$386.2 million in fiscal year 2017.
-This 2017 increase is mostly related to an increase in capital assets of \$211.6 million and a \$138.2 million increase in deferred outflows of resources.
-The increase in capital assets is mostly related to capital asset additions of \$621.0 million, offset by assets transferred to PennDOT with a net book value of \$54.7 million and \$354.3 million of depreciation expense.
-The increase in deferred outflows of resources is primarily the result of refundings of debt.
-For additional information, see: Note 5, Capital Assets; Note 7, Debt; and the Capital Assets and Debt Administration section of this MD&A.

-Total liabilities and deferred inflows of resources increased by \$704.7 million in fiscal year 2018 and by \$938.2 million in fiscal year 2017.
-The increases for both fiscal year 2018 and fiscal year 2017 were mainly related to the issuance of senior debt to finance the costs of various capital expenditures set forth in the Commission's current Ten-Year Capital Plan and the issuance of subordinate debt to finance the costs of making payments to PennDOT in accordance with Act 44, Act 89, and the Amended Funding Agreement.
+Total liabilities and deferred inflows of resources increased by \$1,193.4 million in fiscal year 2019 and by \$704.7 million in fiscal year 2018.
+The increases for both fiscal year 2019 and fiscal year 2018 were mainly related to the issuance of senior debt and Act 44 and 89 obligations.
+In fiscal year 2019, due to pending litigation, the Commission accrued scheduled payments to PennDOT in accordance with Act 44, Act 89, and the Amended Funding Agreement.
+In fiscal year 2018, the Commission issued subordinate debt to finance the costs of making payments to PennDOT in accordance with Act 44, Act 89, and the Amended Funding Agreement.
 See Note 7, Debt, for additional information regarding the new issuances of debt.
+Please refer to Note 9, Commitments and Contingencies, of the financial statements and to the Events That Will Impact Financial Position section of this MD&A for additional information regarding Act 44, Act 89 and the Amended Funding Agreement between the Commission and PennDOT.

-A Component Unit of the Commonwealth of Pennsylvania Management's Discussion and Analysis (continued) May 31, 2018
+A Component Unit of the Commonwealth of Pennsylvania Management's Discussion and Analysis (Unaudited) (continued) May 31, 2019